 CLINT MORGAN, Scofflaw

 "Americana-flavored blues, boogie woogie and country with healthy doses of old school rock and roll.
 It's a sound that recalls bits of pieces of artists like Paul Thorn and Watermelon Slim while still allowing plenty of Morgan's ample personality to shine through...for those who discover this diamond in the rough, they'll be smitten with Morgan's great songwriting and his rich musical backdrop, dripping with southern flavored Americana."
 (Country Standard Time)

-Olympia, WA - Lost Cause Records is proud to announce the release of singer/songwriter/pianist CLINT MORGAN's TROUBLEMAKER on JULY 16, 2021.
-The 15-song offering of Morgan’s quirky stories of life was co-produced by Grammy-award winning producer Kevin McKendree and Clint Morgan, and features collaborations with multiple Blues Music Award winners Watermelon Slim, Bob Margolin, and Jonn Del Toro Richardson as well as alt-country icon Kinky Friedman and Americana gospel greats The McCrary Sisters.
+OLYMPIA, WA - Lost Cause Records is proud to announce the release of singer/songwriter/pianist CLINT MORGAN's CODGER on September 30, 2024.
+The 13-song offering of Morgan’s quirky tales of life’s stories was co-produced by Grammy-award winning producer Tom Hambridge, and features collaborations with multiple Blues Music Award winner Diunna Greenleaf, member of the Grand Ole Opry and country legend, T. Graham Brown, and Americana gospel greats The McCrary Sisters.

 Clint Morgan, an accomplished blues and boogie-woogie piano player, was raised on a farm in rural Washington State.
 His family, originally from southern Appalachia, moved west 'back in the day' when land was cheap and the farming and logging was good.
 His great-great aunt was Eliza Morgan Bays, AP Carter's great grandma, and his paternal grandmother was related to the Carter Family by marriage.

+Codger is Morgan’s fourth album of original material, following his 2008 release You’re Really Bugging Me Now, and 2016’s critically-acclaimed Scofflaw.
+Scofflaw was followed in 2021 by the equally acclaimed Troublemaker.
 Additionally, Morgan is a volunteer instructor/performer at the Pinetop Perkins Foundation Workshops in Clarksdale, MS. He produced fellow pianist Clay Swafford’s Blues Music Award-nominated album Rooster.
 The biography on Morgan’s web page is short on story and long on a list of influences that includes dozens of artists that have colored his music, from blues and gospel, to old-school country and Americana, to rock and roll pioneers.
+FOR FURTHER INFORMATION, REVIEW COPIES OR TO ARRANGE AN INTERVIEW PLEASE CONTACT: Clint Morgan 360.970.8745 clintlmorgan@hotmail.com

+CLINT MORGAN, Scofflaw